 The performance part of the evening was pure magic.
 It was one of those special nights that you were extremely honored to be there.
 Steven’s voice was amazing, he clearly was having a lot of fun with Loving Mary and you can tell he is giving his whole heart to this mission.

-I will apologize where a few videos have movement or a lot of cussing in the background, we had a very intoxicated man two down frIMG_1922om me that was a bit of a disruption.
+I will apologize where a few videos have movement or a lot of cussing in the background, we had a very intoxicated man two down from me that was a bit of a disruption.
 I will post pictures over the next few weeks on my Instagram/Twitter: @lightscmemories and on FB: https://www.facebook.com/lightscmemories/ and would so appreciate a follow/like on the pages.

 Steven Speaking at the Janie’s Fund Event Part II: